Sts. Anne and Joachim Catholic Church: Relics

 In the marble altar at Sts.
-Anne and Joachim Church is a small area containing numerous bone fragments of saints behind grate-like doors.
+Anne and Joachim Church is a reliquary containing numerous bone fragments of saints behind grate-like doors.
 Each tiny fragment is housed in its own casing, with a window so that the object can be seen.

-Relic: bone fragments of St. Anne and Joachim The altar of the church houses what is believed to be bone fragments of the church's patron saints.
+Relic: bone fragments of Saint Anne and Joachim.
+The altar of the church houses what is believed to be bone fragments of the church's patron saints.